What Is a Facebook Proxy?

 - Invest.
 If you need Facebook proxies for business matters, don’t just get whatever.
 Invest a little bit more money for better results.
 As is the case with other products, this is especially true for proxies.

 Free proxies are never a good choice.
 We have a full length post on why this is the case.
 Here’s a short rundown:

 - If something is free, you are the product.
-While there is a chance that someone is creating free proxy lists out of the kindness of their heart, but how likely is it really?
+While there is a chance that someone is creating free proxy lists out of the kindness of their heart, how likely is it really?
 Not at all.

 - Slow speed.
-These proxies usually come with crazy amount of ads and it slows down the speed of the proxy very noticeably.
+These proxies usually come with a crazy amount of ads and it slows down the speed of the proxy very noticeably.
 Don’t do it to yourself.

 Frequently Asked Questions About Facebook Proxies